savonet/book/workflow.md

 - `target` is the loudness we are trying to achieve for the stream (-13 dB by default).
-- `k_up` and `k_down` respectively control how fast we increase the volume when the stream is not loud enough and how fast we decrease the volume when it is too loud (the higher, the faster).
-Default values are respectively 0.005 and 0.1: we want to quickly lower the volume because a sound too loud is irritating (or worse, can damage the user's ear), but we increase it more slowly in order not to be too sensitive to local variations of the loudness.
+- `up` and `down` respectively control the time it takes to increase the volume when the stream is not loud enough and the time it takes to decrease the volume when it is too loud (the higher, the more times it takes).
+Default values are respectively 10. and 0.1: we want to quickly lower the volume because a sound too loud is irritating (or worse, can damage the user's ear), but we increase it more slowly in order not to be too sensitive to local variations of the loudness.
-- `gain_min` and `gain_max` is the minimum and maximum gain we can apply (respectively -6 dB and 6 dB by default, which correspond to an amplification by 0.5 and 2): the second is particularly useful so that we do not amplify like crazy when the stream is almost silent.
+- `gain_min` and `gain_max` is the minimum and maximum gain we can apply (respectively -12 dB and 12 dB by default, which correspond to an amplification by 0.25 and 4): the second is particularly useful so that we do not amplify like crazy when the stream is almost silent.
 - `threshold` controls the level below which we consider that we have silence and do not try to increase the volume anymore.
 - `window` is the duration of the past stream we take in account as the current
-  volume: default value is 0.1 seconds.
+  volume: default value is 0.5 seconds.
 Increasing this will make the operator less sensitive to local variations of the sound, but also less reactive.

+\TODO{explain lookahead + debug (also mention exported methods)}

 The operator also export the current gain (the amplification coefficient, which can be converted to dB with the `dB_of_lin` function) with the method